 1. Isolation of Electrical wires

 The first thing you have to do before testing any electrical wiring is to disconnect its power.
 In the same way, if you want to troubleshoot any control wiring, then remove input and output connections.
 If you do not isolate the wires from the system, then it's difficult to trace the faulty wiring.
+You can check our best fluke multimeters for electrician.

 2. Right multimeter for the right job